Conference 2022 speakers

 As Product Manager for governance at The Key, Ellie works to ensure The Key for School Governors and GovernorHub provide the tools governors need to do their job, grow their skills and evidence their efforts.
 With a decade of experience working in governor support and as Chair of governors at a primary school in Buckinghamshire, Ellie really understands the impact of good recruitment and induction.

-Join Ellie on 28th September at 9:15am for the session 'Effective onboarding: Steps to creating a governor induction plan'.
+Ellie presented on 28th September at 9:15am for the session 'Effective onboarding: Steps to creating a governor induction plan'.

 Jackie Eason MBE